MicrosoftDocs/Hololens/hololens/security-baseline.md

 ### 2.4 [ClientCertificateInstall CSP](/windows/client-management/mdm/clientcertificateinstall-csp)

-Will recommend configuring this CSP as a best practice but won't recommend on specific values for each node in this CSP.
+We recommend configuring this CSP as a best practice but won't recommend on specific values for each node in this CSP.

 ### 2.5 [PassportForWork CSP](/windows/client-management/mdm/passportforwork-csp)